THE REPUBLIC P-47 THUNDERBOLT

 My article "The Best Fighter Planes of World War II" has attracted more than its share of e-mail from readers.
 A significant part of that mail has suggested that I should have included the P-47 Thunderbolt instead of, or in addition to, the P-51 Mustang.
-One of those correspondents was Rip Collins, a WW II fighter pilot who flew both the Mustang and the Thunderbolt, and made a strong case for the latter.
-Rip and I corresponded back and forth, and the result is this article.
+One of those correspondents was Rip Collins, a WW II fighter pilot who flew both the Mustang and the Thunderbolt and made a strong case for the latter.
+Rip and I corresponded back and forth and the result is this article.

-I (Chuck Hawks) volunteered to write the introduction, a brief history of the most significant P-47 variants, and research the basic specifications.
+I (Chuck Hawks) volunteered to write the introduction, a brief history of the most significant P-47 variants and research the basic specifications.
 Rip will provide the insight only a pilot who actually flew this great fighter in combat can provide, as well as explain why he feels the "Jug" (short for "Juggernaut," which is what many pilots called the P-47) was the best American fighter plane of WW II.

 The specifications quoted throughout this article for the various P-47 models are taken from two books.
 One is The Fighter Aircraft Pocketbook by Roy Cross, and the other is The Complete Book of Fighters by William Green and Gordon Swanborough.
 Both are listed in the Bibliography on my Naval & Military History Page.
 Please note that specifications from different sources are rarely identical, so cut me a little slack if your favorite reference quotes different numbers.

 The Republic Aviation Corporation (previously Seversky Aircraft Corp.) had successfully designed and built the P-35 fighter for the U.S. Army Air Corps in 1937 and the EP-1 for the Swedish Air Force (known as the P-35A in the USAAC) in 1939.
 Chief engineer Alexander Kartveli followed these successes with the P-43 Lancer of 1940, which incorporated a turbo supercharger for its 1200 hp Pratt & Whitney radial engine, and the similar P-44, with a 1400 hp radial engine.
-The latter was overtaken by the advent of an entirely new fighter which became the P-47, and was never produced, but about 272 P-43's were built between September 1940 and April 1942.
+The latter was overtaken by the advent of an entirely new fighter that became the P-47 and was never produced, but about 272 P-43's were built between September 1940 and April 1942.
 Fifty-one of these P-43's were supplied to China under the Lend-Lease program.

 Although the P-43A was a high performance airplane for its day, with a top speed of 356 mph at 20,000 feet, it was to be overshadowed by Alexander Kartveli's subsequent classic, the great P-47 Thunderbolt.
 The P-47 became one of the premier fighters of its day.